-If a fighter gets injured in a fight the doctor is the only person that can evaluate the circumstances and decide if the fighter can continue or not.
-If a Kickboxer remains unconscious, only the Referee and the doctor in charge will be allowed to stay in the ring, unless the doctor needs extra help.
+If a fighter gets injured in a fight the doctor is the only person that can evaluate the circumstances.

+If a kickboxer remains unconscious, only the Referee and the doctor in charge will be allowed to stay in the ring, unless the doctor needs extra help.

 Art.
-7.1.1 Procedure if KO, RSC, RSC-H, Injury.
+7.1 Procedure if KO, RSC, RSC-H, Injury.

-A kickboxer who has been knocked out due to a head-blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them from continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.
+A kickboxer who has been knocked out due to a head blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.

-A kickboxer who has been knocked out due to a head-blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them from continuing, will not be allowed to take part in another competition or bout for a period of at least 4 weeks after the KO.
+A kickboxer who has been knocked out due to a head blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them continuing, will not be allowed to take part in another competition or bout for a period of at least 4 weeks after the KO.

-A kickboxer who has been knocked out due to a head-blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them from continuing, twice (2) times in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.
+A kickboxer who has been knocked out due to a head blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them continuing, twice (2 times) in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.

-A kickboxer who has been knocked out due to a head-blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them from continuing three (3) consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.
+A kickboxer who has been knocked out due to a head blow during the fight, or if the Referee has stopped the fight due to severe head trauma which prevents them continuing three consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.

-To above mentions quarantine periods the doctor at place can extend the quarantine period if necessary.
-Also doctors at hospital due to tests/scan of head can further on extend the quarantine period.
+To the above mentioned quarantine periods, the doctor in charge can extend the quarantine period if necessary.
+Also doctors at the hospital can further extend the quarantine period due to Scans and tests of the head